 What Are Varicose Veins?

-Varicose veins are swollen, bulging veins that protrude from the surface of the skin often with a blue or purplish color.
+Varicose veins are swollen, bulging veins that protrude from the surface of the skin, often with a blue or purplish color.
 They commonly have a rope-like or cord-like appearance on the skin.
 Varicose veins are extremely common, affecting up to 15 percent of men and up to 25 percent of women in the United States.

 The word ‘varicose’ comes from the Latin root ‘varix’ which means twisted.
-While veins anywhere in the body can become varicose, the veins most affected by varicose veins are those in the legs (often on the backs of calves or inside of legs).
+While veins anywhere in the body can become varicose, the areas most affected by varicose veins are the legs (often on the backs of calves or inside of legs).
 This is due to the larger pressure exerted on these veins from sustained standing, walking or other factors.
 An example of painful varicose veins found elsewhere in the body is hemorrhoids, which are simply varicose veins found in the anus.